-- 6.1.1 Glasgow City Council is committed to achieving the highest standards of service delivery and attaches a very high priority to exercising strong control over the management of its financial resources.
-These objectives are facilitated by the provision of high quality financial management and control, to meet both statutory requirements and the needs of clients/customers in the most efficient and effective manner. - 6.1.2 The financial management and control function is delivered by Corporate Finance within Financial Services.
-Corporate Finance provide both corporate and service accounting to Members and Committees, service directorates and front line service budget holders. - 6.1.3 The Code of Practice clearly defines the respective roles and responsibilities related to the financial management and control of the Council's financial resources.
+- 6.1.1 Glasgow City Council is committed to achieving Best Value and the highest possible standards in the delivery of its services.
+The Council attaches a very high priority to exercising strong control over the management of its financial resources.
+Both objectives are facilitated by the provision of high quality financial management and control, through continuous improvement, to meet both statutory requirements and the needs of clients/customers in the most efficient and effective manner in terms of Best Value. - 6.1.2 At present, financial management is provided to the Council, its Committees and Services through Corporate Finance...
+Corporate Finance provide both corporate and service accounting to convenors and Committees, their directorate and front line service budget holders. - 6.1.3 The Code of Practice clearly defines the respective roles and responsibilities of officers in Financial Services.
 Implementation of the recommended procedures will improve the effectiveness of financial management and control and ensure the continued development of best practice.